 Can drinking alcohol during my pregnancy cause a birth defect?

 Yes.
 Drinking alcohol in pregnancy is a leading cause of intellectual disability.
 Drinking alcohol in pregnancy puts the developing baby at risk for Fetal Alcohol Syndrome (FAS).
 The features of FAS include a pattern of certain birth defects: small head and body size, specific facial features, and learning and behavioral problems.
 FAS is the most severe outcome of alcohol use during pregnancy.
-When a child has some but not all of the findings of FAS, health care providers may use other terms, such as Fetal Alcohol Spectrum Disorder (FASD) and Fetal Alcohol Effects (FAE).
-The risks from heavy alcohol use (5 or more drinks a days) and binge drinking (around 5 or more drinks on one occasion) have been well established.
+When a child has some but not all of the findings of FAS, health care providers may use other terms, such as Fetal Alcohol Spectrum Disorder (FASD).
+The risks from heavy alcohol use (5 or more drinks a days) and binge drinking (around 5 or more drinks on an occasion) have been well established.
 The risks for occasional use of lower amounts of alcohol are less clear.

 Are there long term issues with FAS, FASD, and FAE?